-Used during a medical test or imaging procedure to help internal organs show up better.
+Used during a magnetic resonance imaging (MRI) scan to help the liver show up better.

 EovistThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to gadoxetate.

 How to Use This Medicine:

 - A nurse or other health provider will give you this medicine.
 It is given through a needle placed in a vein, just before you have an MRI scan.